 - This tool supports all technologies like .Net, Java, HTML etc.

-- The main component of this tool is Ranorex Studio which encompasses all the other components.
+- The Ranorex Studio workspace encompasses all the other components.

-- Recorder allows recording of test steps and replaying the same.
+- Ranorex Recorder allows recording of test steps and replaying the same.

 - The repository will have all the UI elements and their unique logical path.